leonardoalt/fusion/README.md

-# Fusion - the simplest zkRollup
+# Fusion zkRollup

-Fusion is an experimental Ethereum ZKRollup, created with the goal of being the simplest L2 that can be used in production.
-Users can make L2 transfers, as well as enter/exit the L2 via the L1 contract (not yet implemented).

-Fusion consists of an L2 sequencer, a ZK prover, and an L1 verifier smart contract.
-The sequencer keeps track of the canonical L2 state, and receives transactions to be included in L2 blocks.
-The prover takes these signed transactions, the old state and the new state, and builds a Zero Knowledge Proof (ZKP) that the state was changed accordingly, and that the transaction signature matches the sender.
-The verifier smart contract is deployed on Ethereum and provides the canonical L2 state root.
-It takes ZKPs of L2 transactions, verifies them, and updates the L2 state root accordingly.
+Fusion is an experimental Ethereum zkRollup written in Rust and focuses on performance, modularity, and applying cutting-edge Verifiable Computation proof systems.

+Fusion is conceptually based on [the original zkRollup](https://github.com/barryWhiteHat/roll_up/).
+We use [Zokrates](https://zokrates.github.io) for all circuits which provides high level abstractions for all algorithms and multiple backends.
+Currently the prover builds a Groth16 SNARK for each transaction in parallel, and there is no batching.
+Together with ZoKrates we are experimenting with [Nova](https://github.com/microsoft/Nova) recursive proofs to enable incredibly fast transaction batching and compression.

 ## Tool Suite

 This repository contains the entire Fusion tool suite:

 - `circuits`: the SNARK state and signature verification ZoKrates code.
-- `fusion-prover`: the prover that takes a signed transaction and builds a ZKP of state changes and signature.
+- `fusion-prover`: the prover that takes a signed transaction and builds a SNARK of state changes and signature.
 - `fusion-sequencer`: the Fusion node.
 Receives L2 transactions via RPC, builds blocks, and sends them for verification on L1.